Batu Caves: Thaipusam festival

-The Batu Caves serve as the focal point of the yearly Thaipusam (தைபூசம்) festival, celebrated by Tamil Hindus.
-The temple attracts thousands of people for the elaborate festivities.
+The Batu Caves serve as the focal point of the yearly Thaipusam (தைபூசம்) festival, celebrated by Tamil Hindus, and attracts thousands of people for the elaborate festivities.
 Kavadi Aattam is a ceremonial act of sacrifice and offering practiced by devotees, which forms a central part of the festival.
 Kavadi (meaning "burden" in Tamil) itself is a physical burden, which usually consists of two semicircular pieces of wood or steel which are bent and attached to a cross structure in its simplest form, that is balanced on the shoulders of the devotee and signifies a form of debt bondage.
 Worshipers often carry pot(s) of cow milk as an offering (paal kudam).
 The most extreme and spectacular practice is the carrying of Vel kavadi, a portable altar decorated with peacock feathers and flowers, that is attached to the body of the devotee through multiple skewers and metal hooks pierced into the skin on the chest and back.

 People also do a form of mortification of the flesh by piercing the skin, tongue or cheeks with vel skewers and flagellation.
 Vibuthi, a type of holy ash is spread across the body including the piercing sites.
 Drumming and chanting of verses help the devotees enter a state of trance.
 Devotees usually prepare for the rituals by keeping clean, doing regular prayers, following a vegetarian diet and fasting while remaining celibate for 48 days.
 A procession begins in the morning on Thaipusam from the Sri Mahamariamman Temple, Kuala Lumpur.
 A silver chariot weighing 350 kg carrying the idols of Murugan with his consorts Valli and Deivanai is taken along the procession, accompanied by the devotees.
 After ritual bathing in the nearby Sungai Batu River, the devotees make their way to the temple.